-Why stop at the door when you can create a whole house?
+While this one might take some time to create, we can’t see stopping at the door when you can create the whole house.
 This idea is actually pretty easy to pull off, once you get your hands on some big sheets of butcher paper.

 40. Walk-In Snow Globe

-We love winter and holiday classroom doors that have larger-than-life designs.
-It makes it feel like you’re stepping into a storybook!
+We especially love winter and holiday classroom doors that have larger-than-life designs.
+It makes it feel like you’re stepping into a storybook instead of a classroom!

-Your kids will have so much fun showing off their personalities with this wintertime door full of unique snowman faces.
+Your kids will have so much fun showing off their personalities with one of these holiday classroom doors full of unique snowman faces.

 42. The Polar Express